-There’s quite a few reasons why mindfulness is a hot topic these days, but the main ones are due to mounting scientific evidence that mindfulness practice benefits our mental well being, increases our ability to concentrate, bolsters our resilience, can successfully treat chronic pain, and enables us to be more compassionate.
+There are quite a few reasons why mindfulness is such a hot topic these days.
+The main ones are due to mounting scientific evidence that mindfulness practice benefits our mental well-being, increases our ability to concentrate, bolsters our resilience, can successfully treat chronic pain, and enables us to become more compassionate.

-People have been practicing mindfulness for thousands of years and has been adapted from it’s roots in Eastern religions, such as Buddhism and Hinduism.
-Much of my background including my training at UCLA is in what’s called “secular mindfulness”.
-The focus is not a set of beliefs but rather, on working with methods that enhance well-being.
+People have been practicing mindfulness for thousands of years.
+Somewhat recently, it has been adapted from it’s roots in Eastern Religions — such as Buddhism and Hinduism — into Western cultures.
+All of the Mind EQ Facilitators have teacher training certifications from the world’s top institutions in what’s called “secular mindfulness.”
+Here, the focus is not on a set of beliefs, but working with evidence based methods that can enhance well-being.

-Personally, I was fortunate and excited to notice results in just a few weeks.
-I started to become less reactive, I was enjoying day to day activities more, I was more attentive in conversations with people, and I felt less and less anxious the more I practiced.
+Many of the Mind EQ Teachers have been fortunate and excited to notice results in relatively short periods of time.
+We noticed we were becoming less reactive, and were enjoying day to day activities more.
+We felt more attentive in conversations with people, and the incessant mental activity many of us experienced prior to practicing began to lessen.
 Most scientific research has shown that in only 8 weeks, positive structural changes begin in the brain.
 For more on the science of mindfulness, see the Resources section below.

 In the beginning, it’s important to set an appointment with yourself each day first thing in the morning, and commit to 5-10 minutes.
 From there, you can experiment with adding a few minutes each week until you’ve reached a period of 25-40 minutes.
 Free guided meditations can be found on YouTube, Spotify, iTunes and on various mobile apps.
 Try a variety, keep at it, and be kind to yourself!